 - Insight, courage and evidence of a commitment to lifelong growth and development

 - Capacity and willingness to learn in collaboration with other health care professionals and leaders through action, reflection, feedback and support

 - Commitment (from the employing organization and individual) for the Fellow’s continuing employment and active engagement in the fellowship throughout the 13-month experience, as well as financial support for tuition

 - Prior training and experience and/or demonstrated interest in developing and implementing quality improvement and/or patient safety initiatives

 - A draft of a project proposal designed to have strategic, high-level impact at the applicant’s home organization with demonstrated senior leadership support (project sponsor)

 - References from two peers or supervisors with personal knowledge of an applicant’s leadership abilities and knowledge of the applicants grasp of the fundamentals of quality improvement, patient safety, and improvement/implementation science

-- Letter of support from the project sponsor, which authorizes release time for the Fellowship, provides support for tuition and travel expenses, and demonstrates commitment to the applicant’s career development and strategic project plan
+- Letter of support from the project sponsor, which authorizes release time for the Fellowship, provides support for tuition, and demonstrates commitment to the applicant’s career development and strategic project plan

 - An organizational and personal commitment to workforce and patient equity